SPnl/nl.sp.drupal-testenv/README.md

 - Improve the FakerCreate and FakeReplace command classes and make them less repetitive
 - Convert the $param array that's being tossed around into something like a ParameterBag
 - Improve command output in general, and fix my random use of drush_log/_print and error levels
-- Call commands and validators using a hook instead of the functions currently in sptestenv.drush.inc
+- Add commands and validators using a hook instead of the functions currently in sptestenv.drush.inc